HISKP-LQCD/chroma-test-run/README.markdown

 is “conventional” which is a good contrast to “ratio”.
 In Tom's example, `CONV_CONV` is used for a Hasenbusch term.
 The usage of `RATIO_CONV_CONV` should be fine in the Hasenbusch terms.

+### Time Lattice Extent

+From the various tutorials it seems that the last value in the lattice spacing is special, that should be time.

 <!-- vim: set spell textwidth=79 : -->